 In case AMD manages to outperform Intel in gaming even by just 1 or 2%, they can continue to stick with the same core count.
-But if i5-10600 is slightly better in Gaming when compared to 4600X, AMD will be interested in going with 8 Cores at that current price to become the clear choice among consumers.
+But if i5-10600 is slightly better in Gaming when compared to Ryzen 5 4600 or the 4600X, AMD will be interested in going with 8 Cores at that current price to become the clear choice among consumers.

 Don’t forget that it is likely the last generation on AM4, so it can also influence new PC builders not to move on AM4.
 AMD’s going to lose the ‘future compatibility’ advantage with Ryzen 4000.